Self-consistent quantum measurement tomography based on semidefinite programming: Introduction

 For example, in algorithms such as the variational quantum eigensolver (VQE), one needs to evaluate expectation values of operators on a trial state.
 The expectation value is obtained through repeated measurements of the trial state.
 Since the physical measurement process is generally faulty and the realised measurement operator may differ significantly from the idealised one, one typically obtains biased estimates, jeopardizing the convergence of the algorithm.

 Generally, read-out noise mitigation strategies aim at correcting the empirical distribution of outcomes by modelling the measurement error.
-These approaches usually considers only projective measurements and stochastic errors as specific error models \cite{Maciejewski2020,Chen2019,geller2020rigorous,maciejewski2021modeling,bravyi2021mitigating,nation2021scalable,dahlhauser2021modeling,funcke2022measurement}.
-In order to use advanced measurement strategies \cite{l2m,glos2022,huang2020predicting,huang2021efficient,hadfield2022measurements}, and address realistic noise models, more general methods should be considered.
+These approaches usually consider only projective measurements and stochastic errors as specific error models \cite{Maciejewski2020,Chen2019,geller2020rigorous,maciejewski2021modeling,bravyi2021mitigating,nation2021scalable,dahlhauser2021modeling,funcke2022measurement}.
+In order to use advanced measurement strategies \cite{l2m,glos2022,huang2020predicting,huang2021efficient,hadfield2022measurements} and address realistic noise models, more general methods should be considered.

 While, ideally, measurement tomography returns the exact POVM associated with the measurement apparatus, in real experiments we usually have to deal with shot noise and imperfect preparation of the tomographic input states.
-This is why a fitting method, such as maximum likelihood estimation \cite{Fiurasek2001} (which we review in Sec.~\ref{sec:MLE}), are typically employed to obtain a set of physical POVM effects from the outcomes of the tomographic experiment.
+This is why fitting methods, such as maximum likelihood estimation \cite{Fiurasek2001}, are typically employed to obtain a set of physical POVM effects from the finite data obtained in the tomographic experiment.

-Self-consistent tomography consists in a tomographic experiment where no a priori knowledge on the list of input states, on the measurement effects and/or on the experimental gates is assumed, so that the so-called \textit{SPAM} (preparation and measurement) errors cannot jeopardize the tomographic results.
-Several studies on self-consistent tomography have been presented during the past ten years \cite{Mogilevtsev2012,Mogilevtsev2013,Merkel2013,Blume-Kohout2013,Stark2014,Jackson2015,McCormick2017,Keith2018,Zhang2020,Stephens2021,Lin2021,Landa2022}.
+\dani{In QMT one needs to assume the knowledge of the set of states used in the experiment.
+Any mismatch between the truly prepared states and their description used in QMT might lead to significant errors in the tomography.
+A solution to this problem is called \emph{self-consistent tomography}, and consists of a tomographic procedure where the prepared states and measurement operators are not assumed a priori.} Several studies on self-consistent tomography have been presented during the past ten years \cite{Mogilevtsev2012,Mogilevtsev2013,Merkel2013,Blume-Kohout2013,Stark2014,Jackson2015,McCormick2017,Keith2018,Zhang2020,Stephens2021,Lin2021,Korpas2021,Nielsen2021,Landa2022}.